-The two-year MSc Programme in International Relations and Diplomacy offers a unique blend of academic education in international relations and political science with practical graduate education and training in international negotiation and diplomacy.
-The progamme is offered jointly by Leiden University‘s Institute of Security and Global Affairs, Institute of Political Science and the Netherlands Institute of International Relations ‘Clingendael’.
+The two-year Advanced MSc programme in International Relations and Diplomacy offers a unique blend of academic education in international relations and political science with practical graduate education and training in international negotiation and diplomacy.
+The programme is offered jointly by Leiden University‘s Institute of Security and Global Affairs, Institute of Political Science and the Netherlands Institute of International Relations ‘Clingendael’.

 The programme is administered and managed by the Faculty of Governance and Global Affairs located in the The Hague Campus.
 The lectures take place in The Hague.
 Leiden has long pursued an international orientation and The Hague hosts a large number of international institutions and organisations, among them the International Court of Justice, the International Criminal Court, and Europol.

 Most classes are taught in a seminar format where participants are required to prepare for and attend all class sessions.
 Since the programme involves classroom work as well as individual research, there is often close consultation between students and faculty.
 The academic year is divided into two semesters: September to January and January to June.
 The duration of the programme is 2 years.

 - First Year

 In the first year, students attend courses on subjects such as international relations theory and methodology.
 The Clingendael Institute will offer courses on diplomacy and practical negotiation trainings.
 The students also conduct an internship.

 The second year provides students with knowledge in more specific subfields such as international political economy, conflict, civil war and mediation etc. The students practice research design, develop a thesis proposal and present their independent research in a thesis.